fjxmlzn/DoppelGANger/README.md

 * Boogie: [Synthesizing series of transactions with a Generative Adversarial Network](https://blog.boogiesoftware.com/2020/02/synthesizing-series-of-transactions.html)

 ---
 This repo contains the codes of DoppelGANger.
-The codes were tested under Python 2.7.5 and Python 3.5.2, TensorFlow 1.4.0.
+The codes were tested under Python 2.7.5 and Python 3.5.2, TensorFlow 1.4.0 (but should also work for all Tensorflow 1.4.0 - 1.15).

 ## Dataset format
 Note that `metadata` in the paper are denoted as `attribute` in the code; `measurement` in the paper are denoted as `feature` in the code.